-Chirayata has anthelmintic, astringent, bitter tonic, blood purifying, febrifuge, stomachic, antidiarrheal, antispasmodic activities.
+Chirayata has anthelmintic, astringent, bitter Tonic, blood purifying, febrifuge, stomachic, antidiarrheal, antispasmodic activities.
 It is indicated for fever, skin diseases, worms, wounds, malaria and diabetes.
-It is tonic for heart, liver, and eyes.
+It is tonic for the heart, the liver, and eyes.
 Chirayta reduces Kapha and Pitta and increases Vata.
-It should be taken cautiously in high Vata.
+It should be taken cautiously in the high Vata.

 3 – Katuka